 Aligning your cyber security strategy to organisational objectives is fundamental to its success (as well as to the success of your business), but what does it actually mean?

 Start with business objectives then assess the risks

 Let’s use some scenarios to answer the question.

-Objective 2: Sales: The sales team want to speed up order processing.
-They request the dev team to develop an app which enables them to place orders whilst they are with customers.
+Objective 2: Sales: The sales team wants to speed up order processing.
+They request the dev team to develop an app that enables them to place orders whilst they are with customers.
 The app needs to be integrated with the new CRM and marketing automation tool described in Objective 1.

 Objective 3: IT Systems: To support growth, the IT department needs to increase computing power and storage capacity.
 They also need greater flexibility to ‘stand-up’ development environments in which to create new services and tools.
 To support this, they contract a Cloud Service Provider (CSP) and migrate all key systems to the cloud.

 At this point, SpendCo’s marketing, sales, and IT stakeholders work with their information security manager (we’ll call him Bob) to ensure he knows what their objectives are and how they will be achieved.
 Using this information and with continued input from stakeholders, Bob then assesses the security risks for each objective and plans to achieve them.
 Using the results of this work, Bob then takes steps to manage these risks on a prioritised basis.

 This might require technical controls but might just as well require organisational measures such as updated policies, new procedures or standards, or improved user awareness training.
 Maybe even improved physical security or personnel security.
 For at least one of them, it’s definitely going to require good supplier security management.
 If the risks remain high after controls have been implemented, your executives should sign off on tolerating these risks before you proceed and steps should be taken to address them in your incident response plan.

 Carrying out a risk assessment for each objective, we might identify multiple scenarios including the following: